MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/finance-insights/configure-for-fin-insites.md

 ## Configure Dataverse

-Use the follownig steps to configure Dataverse for Finance insights.
+Use the following steps to configure Dataverse for Finance insights.

 1. Open the environment page in LCS and verify that the **Power Platform Integration** section is already setup.
     1. If it is already set up, the Dataverse environment name linked to the Dynamics 365 Finance Environment should be listed.
 Copy the Dataverse environment name.